Writing Playwright Tests for Sefaria

 Contributing Playwright Tests to Sefaria: A Volunteer Guide

-Playwright tests bulletproof Sefaria from bugs.
-They are easy to contribute to and make our digital library more resilient.
-To take a look at the list of tests we have in the works, check out the Sefaria Playwright Tests repository on Github.
+Simply put, these tests keep Sefaria from bugs.
+It's easy to contribute to our playwright tests and every contribution makes our digital library more resilient.
+Interested in which tests we have in the works?
+You can see the whole repository at Sefaria Playwright Tests on Github.

-In this tutorial, you will learn how to set up your local environment to write Playwright-based end-to-end (E2E) tests for Sefaria, contribute new tests, and submit your changes through a pull request.
+This tutorial will explain how to set up your local environment to write Playwright-based end-to-end (E2E) tests for Sefaria.
+It will also explain how to contribute new tests and submit your changes through a pull request.

 Table of Contents